LIKE, SHARE, COMMENT, SUBSCRIBE. Follow us on Instagram/FB, Thanks.

 The editor grasped the heart of the matter and gave it an apt headline: Congress and the BJP, “Tweedledum and Tweedledee”.
-The Jaffrelot-Verniers duet have, for their laboratory, focused on Gujarat – on how principal leaders have swung from one side to the other, repeatedly, like trapeze artistes in a circus.
+The Jaffrelot-Verniers duet has, for their laboratory, focused on Gujarat – on how principal leaders have swung from one side to the other, repeatedly, like trapeze artists in a circus.

-I suspect this is the beginning of a wider research because the Tweedledum-Tweedledee image is applicable to all regions wherever there is some Congress presence.
-In most places it looks like the BJP’s B team, and has conceded spaces to it for that very reason.
+I suspect this is the beginning of wider research because the Tweedledum-Tweedledee image is applicable to all regions wherever there is some Congress presence.
+In most places, it looks like the BJP’s B team and has conceded spaces to it for that very reason.

 In recent decades there have been two distinct postures the Congress has struck towards the BJP.
 In Madhya Pradesh, under the leadership of Arjun Singh and Digvijay Singh, the party has taken the BJP head on.
 There was no other force to combat.

-What has been the result of the Congress grappling with Hindutva in Bhopal or flirting with it in Thiruvanthapauram?
+What has been the result of the Congress grappling with Hindutva in Bhopal or flirting with it in Thiruvananthapuram?

 Circumstances in Rajasthan are similar.
 When 10 Muslims were shot dead by policemen in Gopalgarh in 2011, an hour’s drive from Delhi, neither Rahul Gandhi nor Home Minister, P. Chidambaram considered it worth their while to visit despite several delegations imploring them to do so.
 This was the first instance in the country of police firing inside a mosque.